 This article is written by our friends at Emmet Consulting, an independent strategy consultancy based in Melbourne, Australia.

 To manage these expectations, schools are turning to a range of edtech software systems, like new websites, communication tools, or school CRMs to improve processes and stay ahead of the curve.
 But, what’s perhaps the most important reminder when introducing any new piece of technology, is that people, not just the systems, will ultimately deliver success.
-It’s easy to get caught up in the initial excitement of a new tech tool, but without serious consideration of how schools will navigate change management, the project can fail.
+It’s easy to get caught up in the initial excitement of a new tech tool, but without serious consideration to how schools will navigate change management, the project can fail.

 So, how can schools balance the need for new technology while navigating the risks and changes that come with these projects?
 Below, we’ll dive into four common reasons why school projects involving significant change can falter, and how you can avoid them.